jbahemia/Caris-Tools/README.md

 ## `export_csar_to_geotiff.bat`

 This exports all csar in a folder to geotiff including bands specified by surface type.
+You can also specify a single .csar file.

 You have to provide the BASE Editor batch exe file path in the code: